This months photo blogging challenge theme is to shoot 5 images through a different lens or camera.

 2. The chapels have not been used as a place for worship for some time.
 Their last use being for storage.
 The chapel on the far left and the gateway suffered fire damage in January 1995 which meant that one side chapel was burnt out and the unsafe roof had to be removed.
 Below is a shot I took from inside the fire ruined chapel whilst standing on a stone window ledge, it is all that remains of the chapel’s once steeply pitched patterned slate roof.

-Inside the ruined chapel, two small rooms stripped back to bare walls, shafts of light fading bricks, protruding weeds, splintered wood through broken floors, forgotten masses and dismembered doors.
+Inside the ruined chapel, two small rooms stripped back to bare walls, glaring sunlight fading bricks, protruding weeds, splintered wood through broken floors, forgotten masses and dismembered doors.

 5. My last image I took at a demolition site.
 I wanted an abandoned bare tree shot against a vast landscape with a dramtic sky.
-I waited until I’d got my new ultra wide lens to achieve the expansive area I needed within my composition.
+I waited until I’d got my new ultra wide lens to gain the distortion I wanted within my composition.
 However, when I arrived at at the location I discovered that things had changed since I last visited.

 A bonus photo because I couldn’t decide between the last two.
-Taken at the same location as above.
-After the demolition the over turned soil reminds of the sand dunes in Mablethorpe at UK’s east coast holiday resort.
+Taken at the same location and the over turned soil from the demolition reminds of the sand dunes at Golden Sands (Mablethorpe’s beach a popular uk east coast holiday resort).
 I couldn’t resist the red poppies against the baron land and blue skies.

 Thats mine done.
 I’m loving my new lens I’m glad I chose it.